OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 *   Kinect's microphones enable voice chat between players during gameplay.
 They also enable voice commands for control of the console, game or app, or to enter search terms.
 See below for additional details on voice data collection.
 *   The Kinect sensor can also be used for audio and video communications through services such as Skype.

-To learn more about Kinect, please visit the Kinect FAQ.
+To learn more about Kinect, for Xbox 360, see Kinect and Xbox 360 privacy.
+For Xbox One, see Kinect and Xbox One Privacy.

 **Communications monitoring.** Xbox Live includes communications features such as text-based messaging and online voice chat between players during gameplay.
 In order to help provide a safe gaming environment and enforce the Microsoft Code of Conduct, we will collect, review, and monitor a sample of these communications, including Xbox Live game chats and party chat communications in live-hosted multiplayer gameplay sessions offered through the services.